 The Dynamic Research Grant was designed to support time-sensitive and critical work that falls outside of the Foundation’s normal grant cycle and funding opportunities (e.g., Pilot and High Impact Grants).
 Grant administration and deliverables are fully controlled and managed by the Foundation.

-The Partner Research Grant was designed to support time-sensitive and critical work work that falls outside of the Foundation’s normal grant cycle and funding opportunities (e.g., Pilot and High Impact Grants).
+The Partner Research Grant was designed to support time-sensitive and critical work that falls outside of the Foundation’s normal grant cycle and funding opportunities (e.g., Pilot and High Impact Grants.
 Grant administration and deliverables are not fully controlled and/or managed by the Foundation.

-If awarded a grant, you will be required to provide two mid-cycle and end-of-grant report, which includes a summary of the aims of your project, outcomes and budget.
+If awarded a grant, investigators will be required to provide two mid-cycle reports and an end-of-project report.
+These reports will include a summary of the aims of the project, outcomes and budget.

-Applications for Dynamic and Partner Grants are accepted and reviewed on a rolling basis.
+Applications for the Dynamic and Partner Grants are accepted and reviewed on a rolling basis.

 Pilot grants may be funded for 1-2 years.
 High Impact Grants may be funded for 1-3 years.

-Both the Dynamic and Partner Grants may be funded for 1-2 years.
+Both Dynamic and Partner Grants may be funded for 1-2 years.

-Pilot and High Impact Grants begin on September 1st and go through the following year’s August 31.
-For multi-year projects, each year will be based on the September 1 to August 31 period.
+The funding period for Pilot and High Impact Grants begins on September 1st and goes through August 31st of the following year.
+For multi-year projects, each year will be based on the period of September 1st through August 31st.

 Do you have a question not answered here?
 Contact us at research [at] sjogrens [dot] org (research[at]sjogrens[dot]org)